wakaru44/ansible.sensu-client/README.md

 To get set up.

 Then to run the common tasks, you can take a look at the Makefile.
+For example, to provision the machines in .ansible/hosts

     make provision

+To configure the inventory, you will need the file .ansible/hosts with a [sensuclients] host group.

 # Issues